sdulicny/heroic-comedy-csv/pages/submission.md

 ---
-title: Comedy Against Authority Submissions
+title: Submit
 layout: about
 permalink: /submission.md
 ---

+## Submit to the Comedy Against Authority Project